TOAST-DOCS/Gamebase/en/unreal-etc.md

 #### Get Display Language

-Current Display Language can be queried. 현재 적용된 Display Language를 조회할 수 있습니다.
+Current Display Language can be queried.

 **API**